dmcke5/NucDeck/README.md

 This is based on PCBway's pricing for the PCB's and is not including a NUC or any shipping charges.
 I've probably missed counting something so I would budget for a little more!

+Here's a breakdown of the costs:
+- Digikey parts: $55 USD
+- PCB's (Set of 5 due to MOQ): $204 USD
+- Aliexpress Parts: $52 USD

+If you can organise a group of 5 people who want a set of PCB's, you will greatly reduce your total cost to build.

 #### Project Status
 - [x] 3D Files
 - [x] Software: V1.0 ready for testing.
 Motion controls not yet implemented